aranoniem/Dapper/README.md

 ```

 ### Usage
-The program can be used with two datasets: Holland and Nationaal.
-You could use either by calling it in the place of “dataset”, or when using Holland to leave “dataset” empty.
+The program can run by executing the following command in your terminal:

 ```
 python3 main.py